cosmos/cosmos-sdk/x/group/spec/03_messages.md

 ## Msg/Vote

-A new vote can be created with the `MsgVoteRequest`, given a proposal id, a voter address, a choice (yes, no, veto or abstain) and some optional metadata bytes.
+A new vote can be created with the `MsgVote`, given a proposal id, a voter address, a choice (yes, no, veto or abstain) and some optional metadata bytes.
 An optional `Exec` value can be provided to try to execute the proposal immediately after voting.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L248-L265